Blue Jersey Band

 Champion.
 The 3-member band includes: Frank Ruck- mandolin, guitar,

 We have played libraries: Princeton (NJ), Westfield (NJ), Randolph (NJ),

 Middletown (NJ), New Canaan (CT); festivals: Musikfest (Bethlehem PA),

-Communiversity (Princeton NJ), New England Folk
+Communiversity (Princeton NJ), New England Folk Festival (Mansfield MA),

-(Moorestown),

 Dragonfly Café (Somerset).
-We also do cocktails, contra
+We also do cocktails, contra dances, house

-Frank Ruck, originally from the Sandy Hook area of NJ, started playing
+Frank Ruck, originally from the Jersey Shore area of NJ, started playing

 guitar at a young age but then went to Rowan University as a piano major.
 In

-the 1980's he won the NJ Traditional Styles Guitar Championship two times
+the 1980's, he won the NJ Traditional Styles Guitar Championship two

 Flatpicking Championship.
-He took up mandolin at age 40 and hasn't
+He took up mandolin at age 40 and has not

 Ellen Ruck started playing guitar at age 10.
 She was a guitar teacher at age